XenonMolecule/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi, I'm Michael Ryan and I'm a Master's student studying Artificial Intelligence at Stanford University.
+Hi, I'm Michael Ryan and I'm an Incoming PhD student studying Artificial Intelligence at Stanford University.
 I'm fortunate to be doing NLP research as a member of Dr. Diyi Yang's [SALT Lab](https://cs.stanford.edu/~diyiy/group.html)!
 I'm also a core contributor to [StanfordNLP/DSPy](https://dspy.ai) -- the library for programming not prompting LLMs.
-I'm on the optimizer team for DSPy and I am the co-creator of the DSPy [MIPRO optimizer](https://dspy.ai/deep-dive/optimizers/miprov2).
+I'm on the optimizer team for DSPy and I am the co-creator of the DSPy [MIPROv2 optimizer](https://dspy.ai/deep-dive/optimizers/miprov2).

-My research interest is Human-Centered NLP through two directions: LLM personalization for various cultures, languages, and individuals [[1]](https://aclanthology.org/2024.acl-long.853.pdf) [[2]](https://aclanthology.org/2024.acl-long.862.pdf).
-And leveraging humans for system design and feedback to make better AI systems. [[3]](https://aclanthology.org/2024.emnlp-main.525/) Previously I was an undergraduate researcher in Dr. Wei Xu's [NLP X Lab](https://cocoxu.github.io/#advise) at Georgia Tech and a research intern at [Snowflake](https://www.snowflake.com/en/).
+My research interest is Human-Centered NLP through two directions: LLM personalization for various cultures, languages, and individuals [[1]](https://aclanthology.org/2024.acl-long.853.pdf) [[2]](https://aclanthology.org/2024.acl-long.862.pdf) [[3]](https://aclanthology.org/2025.acl-long.397.pdf).
+And leveraging humans for system design and feedback to make better AI systems. [[4]](https://aclanthology.org/2024.emnlp-main.525/) Previously I was an undergraduate researcher in Dr. Wei Xu's [NLP X Lab](https://cocoxu.github.io/#advise) at Georgia Tech and a research intern at [Snowflake](https://www.snowflake.com/en/).

 Have a look at my [CV](/uploads/cv.pdf), or if you're in a hurry, check out my [resume](/uploads/resume.pdf)!